Dementia

 • Keep a calendar.
 A calendar might help your loved one remember upcoming events, daily activities and medicine schedules.
 Consider sharing a calendar with your loved one.

 • Plan for the future.
 Develop a plan while your loved one is still able to participate.
 The plan can state goals for future care.
 Support groups, legal advisers, family members and others might be able to help.
+Also consider financial and legal issues, safety and daily living concerns, and long-term care options.

 Alternative medicine